graphtastic/platform/docs/design/plan--graphtastic-platform-docker-compose.md

       compose: { supergraph: true },
     };
     ```
-5. Create `supergraph-cncf/compose.override.yaml` to mount the supergraph:
+5. Create `supergraph-cncf/compose.override.yaml` to mount the generated supergraph into the gateway container:
     ```yaml
     services:
       gateway: